Co-Founder & President

-Eric is one of our co-founders and the driving force behind Masorti on Campus, since January 2015 he has served as our Interim Executive Director.
-A recent graduate of Binghamton University, with a degree in Sociology and Religious Studies, Eric is working toward his goal of becoming a rabbi and "doing Judaism" professionally.
-After completing the Nativ College Leadership Program in Israel, he majored in Judaic Studies at the University of Hartford.
-While in Hartford, Eric served as President & CEO of UHart's Chabad Chevra, during his time there he oversaw a major revival in that campus's Jewish community.
-He is also a lifelong Ramahnik, including working as part of Camp Ramah in the Berkshires' year round team.
-Eric has received a number of awards, including the 2015 Shoshana S. Cardin Leadership Award from the United Synagogue of Conservative Judaism.
+Eric is one of our co-founders and the driving force behind Masorti on Campus.
+A recent graduate of Binghamton University, with a degree in Sociology and Religious Studies, he is currently a Lishma Fellow at the Conservative Yeshiva in Jerusalem with a second fellowship at The Lookstein Center for Jewish Education.
+After completing the Nativ College Leadership Program in Israel, Eric majored in Judaic Studies at the University of Hartford, served as President & CEO of UHart's Chabad Chevra, and helped orchestrate a major revival in that campus's Jewish community.
+He is a lifelong Ramahnik, including working as part of Camp Ramah in the Berkshires' year round team.
+Eric continues to be recognized for his work, including USCJ's 2015 Shoshana S. Cardin Leadership Award.

 Kayla Reisman is the most recent addition to our team as our Outreach Coordinator, bringing with her a rolodex that almost won her the title "Rosh Jewish Geography," after two years as Senior Engagement Associate and Director of Jewish Student Life for Hillel at Ithaca College.
 In addition to her role with us, Kayla also serves as the Director of Youth Engagement at Temple Aliyah in Needham, MA.
 She is also working towards her MA/MBA in the Hornstein Program at Brandeis University.